Lighthouses of Israel

 are Haifa and Ashdod on the Mediterranean and Eilat on the Gulf of Aqaba.

-Lighthouses in the country are operated by the Shipping and Ports Administration, an agency of the Ministry of Transport and Road Safety.
+Lighthouses in the country are operated by the Administration of Shipping and Ports, an agency of the Ministry of Transport and Road Safety.
 There are historic light stations at Yafo (Jaffa), Tel Aviv, Har Karmel (Mount Carmel) and Akko (Acre).
 More information about them would certainly be welcome.

 ARLHS numbers are from the ARLHS

 World List of Lights.
-Admiralty numbers are from volume E of the
+Admiralty numbers are from volume N of the

 are from Publication 113 for the Mediterranean Sea and 112 for the Gulf